 The site is located in the eastern portion of the Western Interior Coal Province of the Central Lowlands physiographic province.
-The THEC Ash Pond System is located in an unmined area immediately abutting the Prairie Hill Coal Mine.1 The Ash Pond System and surrounding area is underlain by shallow, thin coal seams (and deeper underlying coal deposits) of variable thickness and spatial coverage.
-The shallower coal seams range in thickness between 1 to 2.5 feet, based on observations from historical site mining, site characterization activities, and recently completed confirmatory site characterization piezometers TPZ-16 and TPZ-17 (Figure 2) were installed previously near the Ash
+The THEC Ash Pond System is located in an unmined area immediately adjacent to the Prairie Hill Coal Mine.1 The Ash Pond System and surrounding area is underlain by shallow, thin coal seams (and deeper underlying coal deposits) of variable thickness and spatial coverage.
+The shallower coal seams range in thickness between 1 to 2.5 feet, based on observations from historical site mining, site characterization activities, and recently completed confirmatory site characterization piezometers TPZ-16 and TPZ-17.
+Piezometers TPZ-16 and TPZ-17 (Figure 2) were installed previously